benfrick/docs-portfolio/src/doc/commerce/order/use-order.md

 Recommended steps:

 1. Check if `Extn_Event_processor` table has records.
 If so, then clear the records before performing a fresh test.
-Note: all records going forward will go to order repo.
+Note: all records going forward will go to the order repository.
 2. Run as many instances of `OrderDroptoS3AgentServer`

 Sample Query: